-For starters, the services and tech industry are seeing some serious growth with the likes of HCL, Google, IBM and so much more international companies.
-According to PWc, Poland is showing promising potential and is believed to be the fastest growing large economies in its respective regions.
+For starters, the services and the tech industry are seeing some serious growth with the likes of HCL, Google, IBM and so much more international companies.
+According to PWC, Poland is showing promising potential and is believed to be the fastest growing large economies in its respective regions.

 Stay with us here to see why Poland should be your next step when it comes to searching for German speaking jobs abroad.